 If you believe you have experienced sexual violence (including rape or sexual assault), relationship violence, stalking, or sexual harassment there are a number of options available to you at the University of Pennsylvania.
 These resource offices work as a team to ensure you are receiving appropriate accommodations and support regardless of whether or not you choose to make an official report.
-You can also click here for a printable PDF of the Sexual Violence, Relationship Violence & Stalking Resource Guide, or here for a one page information sheet.
+You can also click here for a printable PDF of the Sexual Violence, Relationship Violence & Stalking Resource Guide.
 Download the Reach Out app to get quick access to information to help you or a friend navigate resources on and off campus.

 TO GET IMMEDIATE HELP CONTACT: